dapr/docs/best-practices/troubleshooting/common_issues.md

 `kubectl get components`

-If there isn't a pub-sub component, it means you need to set one up.
+If there isn't a pub/sub component, it means you need to set one up.
 Visit [here](../../howto/setup-pub-sub-message-broker/README.md) for more details.

 If everything's set up correctly, make sure you got the credentials right.
-Search the Dapr runtime logs and look for any pub-sub errors:
+Search the Dapr runtime logs and look for any pub/sub errors:

 `kubectl logs <name-of-pod> daprd`.